 There are three major causes of bush burning in Nigeria

 The hunter put fire inside the hole of a giant rabbit in their quest to kill the animal, while the animal tries to escape, the hunter run after it without quenching the fire.
 And in some cases, they may carelessly dispose of their cigarette on the ground.

 In the case of herdsmen, they intentionally burn the field to have a clear and clean land ahead of the first rain for fresh vegetation to emerge for grazing purposes.
 Incessant bush burning could result in TOTAL loss of investment as well.

 Slight mistakes from other farms may also cause bush burning on your farm.
 During land preparation, most farmers prefer bush burning because it is cheap, easy and fast.
-Some people will run away when they realize the fire is getting out of hand and there won’t be a water source to quench the fire because most streams, well, or river would have dry.
+Some people will run away when they realize the fire is getting out of hand and there won’t be any water source to quench the fire because most streams, well, or river would have dry up.

 To solve the problem of labour, there is a need to think about mechanized farming.
 This will reduce the number of workers required in the field.

 However, because mechanized farming is expensive, farm owners or investors are often advised to consider tribe mixture on the field.
 Farmers or investors should not employ only one tribe on the farm.
 Although, it has some merits and demerits.
 Having the same workers from the same tribe may enhance their productivity and boost their morale to work.
 But when they are angry, they tend to influence one another, which means when one stop working, others will also stop working until their demand is met.

 Having many tribes on the field may reduce their ability to influence one another whenever a labour decided not to work.
 So, dealing with such labour becomes easy for farm owner.
 The only disadvantage is that there is always a conflict of interest among the workers.